ArturOnop/finance-app/README.md

-# React Test Task

-## Requirements and features

-Main requirements:

-- application should connect to the locally running service ✅
+# Finance app for monitoring tickers

+## App provides customer with different features which are listed below

-- application should render price changes for some tickers in real time ✅
+- application renders price changes for some tickers in real time

-Bonus features:

-- additional visual effects ⬆ ⬇ to highlight positive or negative changes in the prices ✅
+- additional visual effects ⬆ ⬇ to highlight positive or negative changes in the prices
-- the possibility to switch on/off tickers by user (in settings modal) ✅
+- the possibility to switch on/off tickers by user (in settings modal)
-- the possibility to specify interval time by user (in settings modal) ✅
+- the possibility to specify interval time by user (in settings modal)
-- the possibility to add/remove ticker from watching list ✅
+- the possibility to add/remove ticker from watching list

-Extra features:

-- the possibility to search for tickers on search bar input ✅
+- the possibility to search for tickers on search bar input
-- overall market trend (average tickers value) ✅
+- overall market trend (average tickers value)
-- React routing ✅
-- responsive design ✅

-You should use the next technologies:
+### Project consists of front-end and back-end

+## Main technologies used:

-- React with hooks ✅
+- React (with hooks)
-- Redux with Redux-Thunk ✅
+- Redux (with Redux-Thunk)
-- Socket.io ✅
+- React Router
-- Tailwindcss + DaysiUI libraries ✅
+- Tailwindcss + DaysiUI libraries
-- Testing Library (components coverage - 100%) ✅
+- Testing Library (components coverage - 100%)
+- Node.js
+- Express
+- Socket.io
+- Also, this app has fully responsive design

-## Running the local service
+## Running server locally

 1. Open a new bash shell
 2. ```cd server```